rmitsuboshi/miniboosts/README.md

 - Some boosting algorithms use [Gurobi optimizer][gurobi], so you must acquire a license to use this library.
-  If you have the license, you can use these boosting algorithms (boosters) by specifying `features = ["extended"]` in `Cargo.toml`.
+  If you have the license, you can use these boosting algorithms (boosters) by specifying `features = ["gurobi"]` in `Cargo.toml`.
   The compilation fails
-  if you try to use the extended feature without a Gurobi license.
+  if you try to use the gurobi feature without a Gurobi license.
 - One can log your algorithm by implementing `Research` trait.
-- Run `cargo doc -F extended --open` to see more information.
+- Run `cargo doc -F gurobi --open` to see more information.
 - `GraphSepBoost` only supports the aggregation rule shown in Lemma 4.2 of their paper.